ben11211/pulumi-fal/README.md

 A Pulumi provider for managing [fal.ai](https://fal.ai) serverless AI applications.

+> **Note**: This is a third-party provider developed independently and is not officially supported by fal.ai

 ## Features

 - **App Deployment**: Deploy applications from Git repositories to fal.ai